- PersonalToday’s exchange rate* for CAD/INR personal online money transfer: 52.5891

 You have the right to access, verify and amend the information held in your personal and financial files.
 If you find any errors in our information about you, let us know and we will make the corrections as soon as reasonably possible and transmit the amended information to related parties, where appropriate.

 We will protect your personal information with appropriate safeguards and security measures.
+We may use video surveillance in and around our branches, bank machines and other locations for the purpose of safeguarding our clients and employees and protecting against theft, fraud and vandalism.
 We will also retain your information only for the time it is required for the purposes we explain.

 We use a variety of security measures such as restricting employee access to files and data centers, using fireproof and locked file cabinets, and employing a variety of electronic security measures, such as passwords, personal identification numbers and data encryption techniques.

-8. Openness and Your Refusal or Withdrawal of Consent:
+Openness and Your Refusal or Withdrawal of Consent

 At your request, we will make available additional information concerning the policies and practices relating to the management of your information.